WarMechanic/AItheric-Magic/README.md

 - Basilisk
 	> Work-in-progress, being designed with Discord teaching to supercede Catnip.
 Programmatic like pseudo-python, high quality of response with less implication nudging.
+ 	>
- 	> Now dictionary compression, as well as citations that tell you which rules have been invoked.
+ 	> Now has dictionary compression, as well as citations that tell you which rules have been invoked.
 You can tell if a definition has been compressed via `summary/...` vs `dictionary/...`
  	> ![image](https://github.com/user-attachments/assets/a244e2dc-8453-43cd-8458-29b5869fe5ca)
  	> ![image](https://github.com/user-attachments/assets/12f3417b-ac0b-4bbe-8aea-8b63d364e803)